 Image Credit: Camden County College

 Gloucester Township, NJ – Camden County College is one of 13 community colleges in New Jersey where qualifying students can apply for Community College Opportunity Grants (CCOG) beginning this Spring 2019 semester.
 These “last-dollar” grants cover remaining costs of tuition and approved education fees after all other financial aid grant awards have been applied to a student’s term bill.
+Many students will breathe a huge sigh of relief at this news, as currently they are having to find other sources of income while they study, such as using questrade to invest and produce a passive income for themselves.
+While it is sensible to have these additional streams of income, applying for a grant will help to ease the short-term pressure on them.

 This first-of-its-kind opportunity is available to qualifying families under the tuition-free community college pilot program known as the Community College Innovation Challenge.